 Iran’s Economy Witness 5% growth

-* According to the latest statistics released by the ministry of Industry, Mine and trade, Iran Khodro managed to produce 444,573 vehicles until the end of Aban (Nov 21st), posting a 13.9% rise compared to the same period last year; likewise, Saipa has produced 222,599 vehicles over the said period, which shows an 17% increase in comparison with the similar period in the year before.
+– According to the latest statistics released by the Ministry of Industry, Mine and trade, Iran Khodro managed to produce 444,573 vehicles until the end of Aban (Nov 21st), posting a 13.9% rise compared to the same period last year; likewise, Saipa has produced 222,599 vehicles over the said period, which shows a 17% increase in comparison with the similar period in the year before.
 The continuance of such a trend seems to get these companies to break their record in 2011.

 In the Market